Portable Laptop Stands

 The Nexstand doesn’t feel quite as sturdily constructed as the Roost, but it performed just fine in our testing, and I wouldn’t anticipate any issues if used and transported gently.
 If you can’t justify the price of the Roost, this is one to try.

 This sleek stainless steel stand from Jubor doesn’t offer as much overall lift as some of the options here.
 However, it’s the cheapest on this list by far, feels sturdy, and offers a more attractive modern aesthetic that can be difficult to find in other portable laptop stands.
 The stand is also comparable to higher priced options in size when folded up, and relatively lightweight at 9.5 ounces.

 As mentioned, the obvious downside is that it doesn’t offer much in the way of elevation, the stand mainly works by tilting the laptop or tablet at an angle.
 Depending on your laptop and needs, this may be enough–and you can’t beat the price!

 Samson’s heavy duty tripod supported laptop stand isn’t for everyone, but it’s a lifesaver if you frequently find yourself without a desk/ podium or working outside.
 The stand adjusts up to 4.5′ tall, which is tall enough to serve as a standing desk for many.
 It’s exceptionally sturdy and easy to adjust; between the height and angle adjustments, you should be able to find a setting that’s comfortable for you.
 The stand also stays in place once adjusted, with no sinking.

 For the convenience, however, you’re giving up quite a bit more luggage space, and carrying around a stand that comes in at nearly 9 pounds.
-For my purposes, it’s not worth the tradeoff, but this portable laptop stand might be just the right fit for you.
+For my purposes, it’s not worth the tradeoff, but might be just the right fit for you.